Parents who want to receive general information texts about IMS Activities can do so with Remind. Please click here to learn more.

 Sponsor: Mr. McDowell

 The IMS Handbell Choir meets weekly after school until 4 PM.
-For the 2011-2012 school year, regular meetings will begin in January, due to scheduling conflicts in the fall.
+Regular meetings will begin in January, due to scheduling conflicts in the fall.
 Because a majority of its members participate in other after school activities, rehearsal times are adjusted as needed to give all students the opportunity to explore multiple extra-curricular options.

 Handbell Choir provides an opportunity for students to experience a small, unique music ensemble.
 The Choir is comprised of 10-15 students who each have an assigned part.
 Some of these parts work together to create one melodic line, while other parts provide a harmonic accompaniment.
 Because the success of a piece depends on how well all of the individual parts merge together, this type of performing forces the students to rely a great deal on others and also to take personal responsibility for his/her own role.
 In addition to learning various playing techniques and reinforcing the concepts of rhythm and dynamics, students learn teamwork and build working relationships through making beautiful music.

-Handbell Choir performances may vary from year to year but may include all 7th adn 8th grade concerts as well as outside performing opportunities.
+Handbell Choir performances may vary from year to year but may include all 7th and 8th grade concerts as well as outside performing opportunities.

 Meets twice a week